May 16, 2020 1 Comment

 According to scientific research, Oolong tea is a front-runner for fat loss and boosting the metabolism.
 In a study done with 102 people in 2009, over 70% of those tested lost at least two pounds during the six-week study.
 Even better, most of them had reduced cholesterol and triglyceride levels.
 This showed the researchers that Oolong tea has a definite effect on how we metabolize fats.
 Cool, right?

 Oolong comes from the same plant as green tea, black tea, and matcha.
-Oolong contains caffeine, and is partially oxidized, meaning it is somewhere between green and black tea.
-The flavor is unique and complex, and can be enjoyed as a hot tea year round.
-You can also drink Oolong over ice.
-For best results, do not sweeten your tea.
-If you're craving a little sweetness, drink it hot with a pinch of cinnamon, or cold with fresh citrus or watermelon slices.
+Oolong tea is partially fermented, which gives it a flavor that is somewhere between black tea and green tea.
+The flavor is unique and complex, and can be enjoyed as a hot or cold tea year round.

 When To Drink Oolong Tea